 Florida Statutes, Title XXXII, Chapter 445 Business and Professional Regulation: General Provisions

-Any PI of a lab at UF will be ultimately responsible for all aspects of the use, storage, disposal and all associated recordkeeping of these pharmaceutical products, even if the handling and use had been delegated to lab staff.
-PIs will need to provide the authorization for use of these products to their lab staff.
-Staff training will be the responsibility of their PI.
-PIs will be responsible for attaining and renewing both the State of Florida exemption for use of pharmaceutical products in research and the DEA registration (if required).
-It is the PI’s responsibility to have all paperwork available for immediate review by an inspector.
-Lastly- the PI will need to be sure to provide the security needed for the storage of the product(s).
-This may include the need to purchase strong boxes or safes.
+The UF PI overseeing the use of pharmaceutical and controlled substance is ultimately responsible for all aspects of use, storage, disposal and associated recordkeeping of these products, even if the handling and use had been delegated to lab staff.
+PIs must provide the authorization to research staff for the use of these products and train then appropriately. .
+PIs aree responsible for attaining and renewing both the State of Florida exemption for use of pharmaceutical products in research and the DEA registration (if required).
+Paperwork must be made readily available in the event of an inspection or audit.
+Secure storage must be provided for the use of controlled substances as defined in the guidelines below.

 Environmental Health and Safety

-The EHS Laboratory Safety staff will be responsible to aid all researchers and PIs maintain compliance with the program through training sessions, guidelines, consultations and inspections.
-Lab Safety staff will also escort the DEA inspectors during their inspections of labs and act as a liaison between the inspectors and the PI or lab staff.
+The EHS Laboratory Safety staff support compliance with the use of DEA controlled substance and pharmaceutical products through training sessions, guidelines, consultations and inspections.
+Lab Safety staff will escort the DEA inspectors during their audits and act as a liaison for the institution.

 Policy#: UFEHS-LS001- 10/11/13

-The University of Florida requires each PI to have an individual DEA registration.
+The University of Florida requires each PI to have an individual DEA registration for research (separate from a clinical DEA registration).
 DEA Controlled Substances cannot be shared between PIs, unless both PIs are co-researchers on the same grant and the second PI is listed as an authorized user under the PI with the registration.

 The products that are included in this program will include, but are not exclusive to: DEA controlled substances, pharmaceutical grade antibiotics used for animals or tissue culture, medical grade gases (including oxygen, carbon dioxide, etc.) and anesthetic gases.

-This will be an inclusive program for all pharmaceutical products being used in research by researchers including PhD, MD, DO, DVM, DDS, etc. Licensed medical, dental or veterinary providers are not exempt from this program as the provider’s licensure only allows the use of these products for patient care, and does not cover use of these products for research purposes, unless specifically approved by the DEA.
+The provider’s clinical license only allows the use of these products for patient care and does not cover use of these products for research purposes unless specifically approved as such by the DEA.

 The first step in the process will be for the PI to attain a State of Florida exemption to use pharmaceutical grade substances for research.
-The registration form can be found on-line with the Florida Department of Business and Professional Regulations (DBPR).
-It can be found in the lower right side of the webpage.
-Please print it and mail, fax or email a scanned copy to the address at the bottom of page 4 of the website below.
+The exemption must be completed before starting the DEA registration.
+The registration form can be filed on-line with the Florida Department of Business and Professional Regulations (DBPR).
 There is no fee for this exemption.
-The time frame to obtain this exemption number is approximately 2-3 weeks.

-The DBPR and DEA registration forms require very specific information, such as the address of the lab(s) where the products will be stored and used.
-This requires building and room numbers to be entered.
-The use of “1600 SW Archer Road”, for example, is too generic for these forms, as it is the address of the UF Health Center, and does not designate specific building and rooms where the drug products will be used.
+The DBPR and DEA registration forms require very specific information, such as the address of the lab(s) where the products will be stored and used, including building and room numbers.
+For example, the use of “1600 SW Archer Road” is too generic for these forms - it does not designate specific building and rooms where the drug products will be used.